Frequently Asked Questions

 Q. If my water is disconnected due to nonpayment, do I have to come into the office to have it restored?

-A. We accept payments by telephone using your Mastercard, Discover, Visa, American Express or by check to restore services.
+A. We do accept payments by telephone using your Mastercard, Discover, Visa, American Express or by check to restore services.
 Please be advised there is a Western Union convenience fee when using these methods of payment.

 Q. When will my payment post to my account?
+Why can't I pay online or through the automated service?

 Q. What do I need to do to use my Smartbill .pdf on an iOS device?